relloyd/halfpipe/README.md

 I'd welcome your feedback.

-Get in touch by raising an issue above or email me directly at `relloyd@gmail.com`
+Get in touch by raising an issue above or email me directly at `richard@halfpipe.sh`